oscarotero/css-style-guide/README.md

 ## Modifiers

 A module or property can have modifiers.
 A modifier serves to change styles under some circunstance.
 Unlike, for instance, BEM, the modifiers are other classes that you can combine with modules and properties.
-These classes must begin with `.is-*`, `.has-*`, or `.in-*`.
+These classes must begin with `.is-*` and `.has-*`.

 The `.is-*` modifier tell a specific aspect of the element.
 Some examples: